-The platform allows you to share the video on social, embed the video on a website, and also tracks data on the video, that can be very useful.??
+The platform allows you to share the video on social, embed the video on a website, and also track data on the video, that can be very useful.

 Youtube: Is It Best For Business?

-Some of the benefits are that it?s analytics are very in-depth.
-Google and Youtube has developed some pretty awesome ways to track your views, such as how long they watch for, and where in the world it?s being watched.?
+Some of the benefits are that its analytics are very in-depth.
+Google and Youtube have developed some pretty awesome ways to track your views, such as how long they watch for, and where in the world it’s being watched.

-This is especially useful if you have a produce that can be sold internationally.?
+This is especially useful if you have products that can be sold internationally.

 Even if you don’t, your view and watch-time analytics are very important to what videos you should make in the future.